H4tch/hugo-plus/README.md

 -----
 # Todo
 #### In-progress
+* Stream taxonomy and section
 * More template layouts for things like Projects, "Streams", or Portfolios
+* Check TYPE of content before showing it.
+Maybe have "meta" type that is hidden.
 #### Future
 * Nav-menu should use Hugo's Menu system(right now its somewhat hardcoded, yet still customizable!)
 * Documentation, usage examples, and tutorials